polmann/chess-moves-app/CLIENT.md

 ### 2. Select a Tile

-Firstly we will select where the Knight starts by clicking/tapping on any board tile.
-When selected the tile will be highlighted and you can only select one tile at a time:
+Firstly, we will select where the Knight starts by clicking/tapping on any board tile.
+When selected, the tile will be highlighted.
+You can only select one tile at a time:

 ![project structure](/public/images/step2.png)

 ### 3. Show Moves

-After selecting a tile, you can then fetch the possible moves by clicking/tapping the "Show moves" button at the bottom of the screen.
+After selecting a tile, you can fetch the possible moves by clicking/tapping the "Show moves" button at the bottom of the screen.

-This will trigger a call to the API that will return all possible moves in two turns and the the application will highlight all positions on the board:
+This will trigger a call to the API, that will return all possible moves in two turns, and then the application will highlight all positions on the board:

 ![project structure](/public/images/step3.png)

 ### 4. Repeat

-If you which to choose a different tile you can do so at any time, when selecting a new tile all highlighted positions disappear and the application is ready for another round.
+If you wish to choose a different tile, you can do so at any time.
+When selecting a new tile, all highlighted positions disappear and the application is ready for another round.

 ## Questions

 If you have any questions feel free to get in touch.
-In case you find any issues please open one at the Issues tab above.
+In case you find any issues, please open one at the Issues tab above.